For NBA players, Taylor grand jury decision ‘not enough’

 “Something was done,” Lakers guard Danny Green said, “but it wasn’t enough.”

 Wednesday’s decision by the grand jury, which brought no charges against Louisville police for Taylor’s killing and only three counts of wanton endangerment against fired Officer Brett Hankison for shooting into Taylor’s neighbors’ homes, was not unexpected by many NBA players and coaches.
-They had a sense it wasn’t going to go how they hoped.
+While there were no drugs in Taylor’s apartment, her boyfriend shot and wounded a police officer.
+State Attorney General Daniel Cameron said the officers’ shots that killed Taylor were fired in self-defense.

 “I know we’ve been using our platform down here to try to bring about education and a voice in a lot of players on our team, especially also spoken out on justice for Breonna Taylor,” Denver coach Michael Malone said.
 “We have not gotten that justice.”